Bunker Hill Village, Texas: Government and infrastructure

 Bunker Hill Village, Hunters Creek Village, and Piney Point Village jointly operate the Memorial Villages Police Department.
 The Village Fire Department serves all of the Memorial villages.

 Harris County Precinct Three, headed by Steve Radack as of 2008, serves Bunker Hill Village.

-Bunker Hill Village is located in District 133 f the Texas House of Representatives.
+Bunker Hill Village is located in District 133 of the Texas House of Representatives.
 As of 2018 Jim Murphy represents the district.
 Bunker Hill Village is within District 7 of the Texas Senate; as of 2008 Dan Patrick represents the district.

 Bunker Hill Village is in Texas's 7th congressional district; in 2008, the pro-Republican Party publication Human Events identified the zip code 77024 as the zip code that gave the eighth largest contribution to John McCain's 2008 U.S. Presidential Election campaign.
 The zip code, which includes Hedwig Village, gave $540,309 by October 24, 2008.
 As of 2019, however, the 7th congressional district is represented by a Democrat, Lizzie Pannill Fletcher.

-Like the rest of the Memorial Villages and the similar Park Cities in Dallas, Bunker Hill Village is a very Republican community.
-Although, like many wealthy places, it swung significantly away from Donald Trump in 2016, the swing was not great enough to overcome the GOP's historical strength there and Trump won by 34 points; reduced to 28 points in 2020.

-Bunker Hill Village vote in Presidential elections:

 The United States Postal Service location serving 77024 is the Memorial Park Post Office at 10505 Town and Country Way, Houston, Texas, 77024-9998.

 Harris Health System (formerly Harris County Hospital District) designated Northwest Health Center for ZIP code 77024.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.

+Politics

+In the 2016 presidential election, Bunker Hill Village went to Republican nominee Donald Trump with 1,429 votes (65%) while Democratic nominee Hillary Clinton received 675 votes (31%).
+In the 2020 presidential election, Bunker Hill Village tallied 1,612 votes (63%) for Republican nominee Trump and 903 votes (35%) for Democratic nominee Joe Biden.
+In the 2024 presidential election, Republican nominee Trump garnered 1,556 votes (66%) in Bunker Hill Village to Democratic nominee Kamala Harris's 726 votes (31%).